-Those signing a deputation form should be aware that the detail of the deputation and the names and addresses of any signatories (but not their signatures) will be available for public access on our website as part of the agenda pack for the meeting of the Audit and Scrutiny Committee.
+Those signing a deputation form should be aware that the detail of the deputation and the names and addresses of any signatories (but not their signatures) will be available for public access on our website as part of the agenda pack for the meeting of the Scrutiny and Petitions Committee.

 How will I hear what has been decided about my deputation?

-The decision of the Audit and Scrutiny Committee, and any reason for that decision, will be recorded in the minute of the meeting and a copy of that minute will be sent to you.
+The decision of the Scrutiny and Petitions Committee, and any reason for that decision, will be recorded in the minute of the meeting and a copy of that minute will be sent to you.
 Should the subject of your deputation have been referred to another person or organisation you should receive further communication from that source.

 There will be no right of appeal in response to a final decision made in response to a deputation and no right for a deputation representative to address any other Committee of Council.